-Brian Eskildsen completed first season as a member of head coach Tommy Amaker's staff in 2014-15, helping the Crimson to a sixth-straight 20-win season, fifth-consecutive Ivy League championship and an appearance in the NCAA tournament for a fourth consecutive year.
+Brian Eskildsen completed his second season as a member of head coach Tommy Amaker's staff in 2015-16 after helping the Crimson to an Ivy League championship and trip to the NCAA tournament in 2014-15.

 In his first season on staff, Harvard continued its reign atop the Ancient Eight in 2014-15, finishing the regular season tied with Yale for the Ancient Eight crown.
 The Crimson defeated the Bulldogs in a one-game playoff for the right to represent the Ivy League in the NCAA tournament, where it fell to fourth-seeded North Carolina, 67-65, despite taking a 65-63 lead with 1:15 to play.
 Harvard also completed its second straight season sweep of traditional Ivy powers Penn and Princeton during the regular season, becoming the first program in conference history to do in consecutive years.
 Three Crimson earned All-Ivy League recognition, including three-time All-Ivy honoree Steve Moundou-Missi who was named the conference's Defensive Player of the Year.